Advanced ASP.NET Core Caching Techniques You Need to Know Now

 In-Memory Caching

-In-memory caching is the simplest and most efficient caching option available in ASP.NET Core.
+In-memory caching is the simplest and most efficient caching option in ASP.NET Core.
 It stores the cached data in the application’s memory, which allows for fast access times.
 The data is stored in a key-value format, where the key is a unique identifier for the data and the value is the actual data.

 To use in-memory caching in an ASP.NET Core application, you need to add the Microsoft.Extensions.Caching.Memory package to your project.
 This package provides the necessary classes and interfaces for working with in-memory caching.